 With the hustle and bustle of the holidays, it seems that there’s never enough time to get everything done.
-It’s important, though, to make sure that safety doesn’t get left off the list: during the holiday season, fires cause a 34% greater dollar loss and holiday decorating injuries send more than 14,000 to the emergency room.
-Keep you family safe, read these 10 tips for Christmas season safety.
+It’s important, though, to make sure that safety doesn’t get left off the list: during the holiday season.
+Fires cause a 34% greater dollar loss and holiday decorating injuries send more than 14,000 to the emergency room.
+Keep your family safe, read these 10 tips for Christmas season safety.
 Read more...

 If you are buying Christmas lights for your home this year, look for energy-efficient LED lights that use 75 percent less energy and last years longer than an incandescent light string, according to ENERGY STAR.
 The acronym, LED, stands for light-emitting-diode, which is a small light source made of semiconducting materials that allow an electrical current to flow in only one direction.
 LEDs are reliable and do not produce heat.
 Look for department or home improvement stores that have a trade-in program for trading incandescent Christmas light strings toward a credit for purchasing LED Christmas light strings.